Habitat Conservation on State Trust Lands

 • Habitat for northern spotted owls, marbled murrelets, and riparian-dependent species such as salmon

-• Habitat for unlisted plant or animal species that might be declining in numbers or that could be listed at some future time
+• Habitat for unlisted plant or animal species that might be declining in numbers or that could be listed at some time in the future

 • Uncommon habitats and habitat elements (talus fields, caves, cliffs, oak woodlands, large snags, balds, mineral springs, and large, structurally unique trees) that support the various species that depend on them